RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Mutual exchange of promises
     - Consisting of executory obligations - future
   - Unilateral
-    - No exchange of promises, it’s a request in exchange for reward
+    - No exchange of promises, it's a request in exchange for reward
     - Offerees consideration is executed when contract forms.

   - Invitation to treat:
     - An indication by a person that they are open to receiving and considering offers.
-    - Advertisement, don’t have one for every person in the world
+    - Advertisement, don't have one for every person in the world
   - Offer:
     - A clear statement by the offeror of intention to be bound to certain proposed terms, if the offeree accepts.
   - Offeree: